Loading...

 A not so good quality about Martha was that she's really worried.

-She can't believe she's hurt her friend, and she distances herself from Cece.
+She can't believe she's hurt her friend and she distances herself from Cece.

 I wonder if you had similar or different character traits and notes.

-Let's now look at connections we can make to the text, as well as a set of recommendations that we can make to each other.
+Let's now look at connections we can make to the text as well as a set of recommendations that we can make to each other.

 Connections are ways in which you connect personally with a text.

-The way that a reader connects might be different to another, based on their own life experiences.
+The way that a reader connects might be different to another based on their own life experiences.

-Connections can be made from text to self, text to text, or text to world.
+Connections can be made from text-to-self, text-to-text or text-to-world.

 We'll be exploring each of these three now.

-Text to self is when the content of the text relates to personal experiences, feelings, or thoughts.
+Text-to-self is when the content of the text relates to personal experiences, feelings or thoughts.

-That can include anything you've seen, read, watched, or heard recently.
+Text-to-text is when a content of the text relates to another text that can include anything you've seen, read, watched, or heard recently.

-A text to world connection is when the content relates to events and issues in the real world.
+A text-to-world connection is when the content relates to events and issues in the real world.

 It's important to remember that connections can also relate to patterns that you spot when reading.